 But before going, don’t forget to buy a candle.
 It’s very important to light them on the uncared graves and give some warmth to the forgotten souls.
 You can buy candles literally in every grocery shop.
 There will be some people selling those things next to the cemeteries as well.
 However, keep in mind that they can charge you double or triple the actual price.

 Rasos Cemetery (Rasų str.
 32, Vilnius)

 Rasos Cemetery is the oldest and most famous cemetery in Vilnius.
 All the important people from the first half of 20th century are buried here.
-Three nations consider Rosos Cemetery as their pantheon – Lithuanians, Polish and Belorussians.
-But the most impressive thing about it’s the area – cemetery is located on two hills and in the valley between them.
+Three nations consider Rasos Cemetery as their pantheon – Lithuanians, Polish and Belarussians.
+But the most impressive thing about this cemetery is the area – Rasos cemetery is located on two hills and in the valley between them.
 So there are lots of good view points and panoramas to enjoy the sea of lights.

 Bernardinai Cemetery (Žvirgždyno str.
 3, Vilnius)

-Situated in out beloved Užupis, it’s very small and cozy cemetery.
+Situated in our beloved Užupis, it’s a very small and cozy cemetery.
 It was established in 1810 and was administrated by the Bernardine monastery (therefore the name).
-In 19th century Bernardine Cemetery was a favorite place for Vilnius residents to go for walk, as the cemetery reminded of a park.
+In 19th century Bernardine Cemetery was a favorite place for Vilnius residents to go for a walk, as the cemetery reminded of a park.
 Actually nothing really changed.
 We still love to take a walk there.

 How about Halloween?

 It’s not a traditional celebration in Lithuania.
 Halloween was introduced here only after Independence declaration in 1990.
 We learned about it because of Hollywood movies and shopping mall displays.
 However, Halloween is getting more and more popular among young generations.
 Bars definitely see this as an opportunity for theme nights.
 So you will have no problem in finding a party on 31st.